Autotrader cars

 • The modifications might be damaging the car’s engine • Risk of the modifications not being done by a professional • Warranty might be void because of the modifications • The fitted parts might be low quality • Legality issues, as mentioned above If you’re considering buying a modified car, you should collect information like where the modification was done, which brand’s car parts were fitted, any mechanical issues and the value of the car after the modifications.
 Also ask for a service history of the car.
 Selling a car with modifications is allowed if the modifications are legal in the UK.
 It can be a good idea to retain the receipts for the modifications you buy.
 This shows the buyer where you got the modifications done and the quality of the parts used.

-Can you modify a financed car?
+Can you modify a car you've bought on finance?

 Under a PCP car finance contract, you aren’t the legal owner of the car until you’ve paid the full amount.
 This means you can’t modify a car bought on finance unless you get written permission from your finance provider.